 - 3. In the Click 'Add' and choose application template (APD) file to import window, click Add. - 4.
-Browse to the GWE\Server.apd file available in the templates directory of your installation CD.
+Browse to the GWE_Server.apd file available in the templates directory of your installation CD.
 The New Application Template panel opens. - 5.
 Click Save & Close.

-Creating a Node Application
+Upload Template link in the Tasks panel Creating a Node Application